osohq/cla/individual.md

    granted to that entity under this agreement for that contribution and/or for that oso Product shall terminate as of the date such litigation commences.

-4. <u>Representations and Warranties</u>.
+4. **Representations and Warranties**.
 You represent and warrant that you have the authority enter into this agreement and grant the rights set forth in this agreement, and that each of your contributions is original to you and will not infringe any third party’s rights.
 In the event your contribution or any part thereof is subject to any license, agreement, or third-party right, you represent and warrant that you have, to the best of your knowledge, disclosed such information to oso.
 In the event you are an employee of an organization, you hereby represent and warrant that either (A) your employer has no rights to your contribution or (B) your employer has met one or more of the following requisites: your employer (a) has given